waltercostamb/SSS-test/README.md

 __***Requirements***__

-The SSS-test and the local pipeline both require a simple multi-FASTA file as input, either pre-aligned or not aligned.
-The SSS-test predicts structural selection by assigning selection scores for each of the given sequences.
-The local pipeline calculates local structural blocks for long ncRNAs.
+Both the SSS-test and local pipeline require additional software, which must be installed previously.
+To install them, refer to each appropriate link.

 Required software: